TACTICS OF TREATMENT OF ACUTE PANCREATITIS WITH PANCREATIC FISTULAS AND PSEUDOCYSTS IN CHILDREN

 Email: sigalex1982@yandex.ru

-A. Ye.
-Nalivkin
+A. Nalivkin

 Moscow Regional Science and Research Institute named after M.F.
 Vladimirskiy (MONIKI)